Wall Street drifts as stock markets worldwide take Trump's new tariffs in stride

-NEW YORK — (AP) — Stocks are drifting on Wall Street Thursday after President Donald Trump's latest tariffs took effect on dozens of countries.
+NEW YORK — (AP) — Stocks are drifting in mixed trading on Wall Street Thursday after President Donald Trump's latest tariffs took effect on dozens of countries.

-The S&P 500 added 0.2% after climbing earlier to within a whisper of its record, which was set late last month.
-The Dow Jones Industrial Average was down 147 points, or 0.3%, as of 10:45 a.m.
-Eastern time, and the Nasdaq composite was 0.7% higher.
+The S&P 500 edged down by 0.1% after climbing earlier in the day to the edge of its record, which was set late last month.
+The Dow Jones Industrial Average was down 330 points, or 0.7%, as of 11:45 a.m.
+Eastern time, and the Nasdaq composite was 0.4% higher.

 The Bank of England cut its main interest rate on Thursday in hopes of bolstering the sluggish U.K. economy.